top of page

 Perimenopause can be overwhelming and absolutely unpredictable.
-Hormonal changes lead to various symptoms that disturb daily life, with sleep disturbances being a common concern.
-If you find yourself tossing and turning at night, you're not alone.
-A significant percentage of women experience insomnia and nighttime anxiety during perimenopause, making an already difficult transition even suckier.
+Hormonal changes lead to various symptoms that disturb daily life, including sleep disturbances.
+If you find yourself suddenly tossing and turning at night, you're not alone.
+A significant percentage of women experience insomnia and nighttime anxiety during perimenopause, making an already difficult transition even worse.

 Understanding Perimenopause and Sleep Disturbances